veikkonyfors/blog/_posts/2023-02-01-git-for-dummies.md

 In the above we have
 - 1 local commit that has not been pushed to remote
-- bikes.txt has been staged but not committed
+- a version of bikes.txt has been staged but not committed
 - bikes.txt has changed in working tree

-i.e. there's a discrepancy between working copy and the staged one.
+i.e. there's a discrepancy between all the levels: working copy, the staged one, local repo and remote repo.

 If one wants to
 - keep staged and working copies distinct -> commit the staged mod first